ngtzeliang/Twitter-Text-Analysis/README.md

 1. Install Conda.
 Preferably, a light install using Miniconda is preferred.
 2. Open RStudio.

+We also downloaded 100-dimensional fastText pre-trained word embeddings and 200-dimensional GloVe pre-trained word embeddings for our model.

 ### R Packages Used

 - `tidyverse`